ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 3. Set the `smru.usr` and `smru.pwd` to the researcher's SMRU username and password.
 4. Set the `timeout` to `180` s.
 This can be increased for slower internet connections to ensure that file download from the SMRU server completes.
 5. Set `dropIDs` to `null` initially.
 If some SMRU tags fail to become active, then they can be removed from the QC process by listing the SMRU Ref ID in a .CSV file.
 Supply the filename here.
-6. Set the `p2mdbtools` directory path on your machine so it points to the installed mdbtools software (required to access data within the SMRU .mdb files)
+6. Set the `p2mdbtools` directory path on your machine so it points to the locally installed mdbtools software (required to access data within the SMRU .mdb files)

     ![](../fig/smru_config_harvest.png){width=400}